RockfordWei/Perfect-JWTAuth/README.md

 - extremely fast, scalable and thread-safe
 - Session free: a full application of JWT for the single sign-on authentication to any virtual private clouds.

+## SPM Configuration Note

+This library is configurable by environmental variables when building with Swift Package Manager.
+See description below for the settings.

+### Database Driver Specification

+use `DATABASE_DRIVER` for database driver speficifcations.
+If null, the library will build with all compatible databases.

+For example,
+- `export DATABASE_DRIVER=SQLite` will apply a `PerfectSQLite` driver if `swift build`
+- `export DATABASE_DRIVER=JSONFile` will apply a native JSON file based user database when `swift build`

+### Local Mirror

+This library is using `URL_PERFECT` to work with [Perfect Local Mirror](https://github.com/PerfectlySoft/Perfect-LocalMirror) to speed up building process.

+For example, `export URL_PERFECT=/private/var/perfect` will help build if install the Perfect Local Mirror by default.

 ## Status

 Experimental